Research of relevance for poverty reduction

 Are you a researcher or research organisation looking for funding?
 Please have a look at our list of calls and grants.
 Individual research projects can only get Sida support via the work of our partner organisations.

 The guidelines for partners detail how Sida’s research cooperation is set up from application to evaluation.

 Sida supports several organisations that offer ample online training and other resources for researchers, science journalists and scentific journal editors.

 The board provides recommendations to Sida on strategic directions as well as research related matters within Sida’s research cooperation area.
 It also makes recommendations in analytical work within other areas of the development cooperation.

 Contact us to join forces

-Are you a research-supporting organisation/funder of research?
+Are you a funder of research or an organisation that supports research?
 Do you share our belief in research’s role for development and want to join forces with us?
-Please contact Sida’s Unit for Research Cooperation at firstname.lastname@example.org.
+Please contact Sida’s Unit for Research Cooperation at email@example.com.

 Local ownership and systems approach

 Local ownership is emphasised in all our research cooperation and research priorities are set by our partners.